Random Quote Board

 w[n] = values for window

-The table below lists some common windows and their respective 3 dB, 6 dB and NENBW window bandwidth factors.
+The table below lists some common windows and their respective 3 dB, NENBW, and 6 dB window bandwidth factors.

 The FFT and Zeropadding

 Up til now, we've talked about the discrete Fourier transform or DFT.
 The idea of calculating the spectral values digitally (e.g. with a computer) didn't really take off until Cooley and Tukey published their paper explaining how to perform the DFT in an extremely efficient manner.
 This is now what we call the fast Fourier transform or FFT.
-The most popular FFT algorithms require that the length of the time record must be a power-of-2.
-If the time record does not have a length that is a power-of-2, then the "fast" will not be as... fast.
+Since then, several other "divide-and-conquer" algorithms have been developed.
+This includes the variants of the Cooley-Tukey, Good-Thomas, Rader, and Winograd.
+These various algorithms operate on different numbers of sample sizes.
+All of the most popular software routines, however, appear to use algorithms that require the length of the time record to be a power-of-2.

 Here's the problem.
 If the sample rate is fixed, then the available resolution bandwidths will be limited by the fact that the time record must be a power-of-2.
 If we adjust the number of samples in the time record (N), then it may not be a power-of-2.
 This is where zeropadding comes into play.
 We can literally add samples consisting of 0s to the end of the time record until the number of samples is a power-of-2.
 For example, look at the 700 point time record.
 By adding 324 0s to its end, we create a 1024 (210) time record.